google/timesketch/docs/APIClient.md

 ### Views

-The first is simply to list up all views... the function `list_views` returns back View object for all views.
+To list all the views use the `list_views` function.
+This functions returns a View object for all views.
 An example overview would be:

 ```
 for view in sketch.list_views():